 There could potentially be other means you could obtain support.
 You could apply for bank funding for short term cash needs and you may also qualify for other Government schemes, such as the Coronavirus Job Retention Scheme, where you have employees.
 Full details of all the available schemes can be found on our Coronavirus Hub.

-We have had a number of enquiries from owners of FHLs asking if they would qualify for the Self-employment Income Support Scheme.
+We have had a number of enquiries from owners of FHLs asking if they would qualify for the Self-employment Income Support Scheme (SEISS).
 This initiative will give self-employed individuals a taxable grant worth 80% of average monthly profits, up to £2,500 a month for the next three months.
-But what is available to who, what people need to claim and how, isn’t entirely clear.
-At this stage, we do not believe the Government will count FHL rental income as trading profits and this will generally exclude FHL owners from being able to benefit from the scheme.
-If you have separate self-employed trading income, we’d advise you to speak with your accountant to check eligibility.
+It has now been clarified that FHL owners reporting the income on the Property Income pages of their tax returns will not be able to base an SEISS claim on that income.
+But those providing holiday accommodation together with significant other services, where there income is correctly reported on the self-employment pages of their tax return should be eligible to claim.
+If you have separate self-employed trading income, we’d advise you to speak with your accountant to check eligibility.”

 There are several ways in which we may be able to help.
 It’s always important to get good advice and that’s particularly true at this present time.
 If you need help please talk to us on 0800 0523 555 or use our online enquiry form.
 We can offer initial consultations, advice and support over the phone if you have any concerns about face-to-face meetings.